raulgbcr/lednetwf_ble/README.md

 # LEDnetWF_ble

-Home Assistant custom integration for LEDnetWF devices wich are not sopported on the official LEDBLE integration.
+Home Assistant custom integration for LEDnetWF devices wich are not supported on the official LEDBLE integration.
 WIP

 ## Suported devices